-- Acknowledge the complaint within two working days either in writing or verbally. - Provide the customer with an update on progress within seven working days if the complaint has not already been resolved. - Endeavour to resolve the complaint within 20 working days.
-If not, we provide customers with an explanation in order to extend the investigation by a further 20 working days. - If the customer complaint is more appropriately dealt with by another party such as an electricity retailer, we may refer the complaint to that company on behalf of the customer.
-We will notify the customer that we have referred their complaint on and provide the relevant party, name and contact details.
+- Acknowledge the complaint within two working days either in writing or verbally. - Provide the customer with an update on progress within seven working days if the complaint has not already been resolved. - with an explanation in order to extend the investigation by a further 20 working days.